Biblical Studies, BA

 Two additional Bible Elective or Greek courses are required, plus 3 additional credits taken from the Biblical Studies Department catalog.

-This emphasis includes additional practical and pastoral-related courses.
+This concentration includes additional practical and pastoral-related courses.
 It is intended for students planning to attend seminary, or for those entering pastoral ministry directly from college.

 The graduate will take all the required courses for the Biblical Studies Major plus these program specific courses for Pastoral Ministry emphasis.